aloeale/aloeale.github.io/README.md

 # aloeale.github.io
-Alejandra Galvez Huaman aigalvezhuaman@my.waketech.edu This is my personal and school account
+Alejandra Galvez Huaman aigalvezhuaman@my.waketech.edu This is my school account
 This repository will hold assignments